ahmedmusawir/react-ready-plugin-framework-2022/README.md

 ## Frontend JS and Styling (scss)

 1. Go to the frontend folder using command prompt
-2. run: npm install
+2. run the following:
-3. run: gulp watch
+   `npm install gulp watch`
-4. start coding ...
+3. start coding ...

 ## Admin JS and Styling (scss)

 1. Go to the admin folder using command prompt
-2. run: npm install
+2. run the following:
-3. run: gulp watch
+   `npm install gulp watch`
-4. start coding ...
+3. start coding ...

 ## Special Changes